MHaringa/insurancerating/README.md

 ![](man/figures/example12-1.png)<!-- -->

-For continuous function a histogram can be created:
+For continuous variables a histogram can be created:

 ``` r
 histbin(MTPL2, premium)